sndels/prosper/readme.md

 Depends externally on [Vulkan SDK](https://vulkan.lunarg.com/) and the dependencies of [glfw](https://github.com/glfw/glfw).
 Includes [glfw](https://github.com/glfw/glfw), [gli](https://github.com/g-truc/gli), [glm](https://github.com/g-truc/glm), [imgui](https://github.com/ocornut/imgui), [libshaderc](https://github.com/google/shaderc), [tinygltf](https://github.com/syoyo/tinygltf) and [VulkanMemoryAllocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) as submodules.

+## wheels

+Much of the typical STL use is replaced by my own implementations, [wheels](https://github.com/sndels/wheels).
+I don't think STL was ever in any way a hindrance in this project, but I found it an interesting endeavor to try and come up with my own version of it.
+I also ended up having explicit allocators for the dynamic containers and this is already a non-trivial project where I can try how the choice affects the user code.
+Turns out having to juggle allocators and trying to use linear ones makes you much more concious of (re)allocations.

 [^1]:Scene modified from Crytek Sponza, originally by Frank Meinl with tweaks by Morgan McGuire, Alexandre Pestana and the authors of [glTF-Sample-Models](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/Sponza)
 [^2]:From a blog post by [Krzysztof Narkowicz](https://knarkowicz.wordpress.com/2016/01/06/aces-filmic-tone-mapping-curve)